lysms/WebDevSys/websys/lab5/README.md

 # Creativity (Yuhao)

 - For this lab we apply many animations.
-The first one is a beating heart.
-The second one is a flashing title for the game called "hexed game".
-The last one is a little big complicated one.
-It is a moving background image created by animation of position change.
+We combine animations into a single image which is a red heart.
+This makes the page more attractive to those people who enjoy our hexed game.
+There was a problem that the heart can not be perfect (always miss some parts) so I utilize two "divs" with before and after properties then successfully resolved that problem.